 Image from Unsplash

 How heavy are treadmills is something you want to think about before you purchase one.
+We use treadmills to get a good workout and help us lose weight.
 Pushing around your treadmill for your perfect home gym can feel like the actual workout.
 The average treadmill weight is 60 to 250 pounds.
 The heavier it is, the better: you won’t find gym facilities that work with just 80 pounds.

 Luckily, we’ve prepared a detailed guide on what makes a treadmill heavy and how you can move it for your convenience: